hariniP-2503/FutureTwin360/README.md

 🚀 Overview

 This project is an IoT-enabled platform designed to monitor and predict maintenance needs for cranes and material handling equipment.
-Using Digital Twin technology and Predictive Analytics, it provides real-time monitoring, failure prediction, and remote troubleshooting through AR/VR.
+Using Digital Twin technology and Predictive Analytics, it provides real-time monitoring, failure prediction.

 🔹 Features